leanprover-community/blog/posts/simprocs-intro.md

 1) First, check if there is a `pre` simproc that is applicable to `e`.
 If there is one, apply it, and try finding more to apply.
 2) Apply congruence procedures to create subproblems, and call `simp` on these.
 3) Once this is finished, try to find a `post` simproc that is applicable to `e`.
 If there is one, apply it and go back to step 1.

-Roughly speaking, `simp` acts on the goal expression (and subexpressions) in two ways:
-- `pre` procedures, which move from an expression `e` to subexpressions of `e`
-- `post` procedures, which only act on the current expression `e`, after subexpressions have been visited by `pre`

-A `simproc` is a term of type `Expr → SimpM Step`.
-Intuitively, this is a program that takes in an expression, and produces a simplification of it, and along the way might modify the state of `SimpM` (e.g. by adding new goals to be closed by the discharger).

 ### `Simp.Step`